Barbara Reul

 Courses Taught

-MUHI 415 – History of Performance Practice (to be offered in Winter 2025)
+MUHI 415 – History of Performance Practice (will be offered in Winter 2025)

 MUHI 418 – Music, Women, and Culture (last taught in Winter 2023)